sgmurphy/wordpress-plugins/kadence-starter-templates/readme.txt

 = Will this work with my page builder? =

 Currently all the starter templates are built using the default WordPress block builder and Kadence Blocks which adds page builder like features to your website.
-We will be adding Elementor site templates in the future and will be keeping tabs on what our users request.
+We have some classic templates built with Elementor.
+In the future and will be keeping tabs on what our users request.

 = Can I import a starter template on an existing website? =

-It's best that you install one of our starter templates on a fresh WordPress installation.
+Yes you can, however it's best that you install one of our starter templates on a fresh WordPress installation.

 = Do I still need the plugin after I install a starter template? =

 You can disable the plugin however you would lose out on the additional features we are adding to make it easier to having and customizing your website.

-= How often will you be adding new starter templates? =

-We will be adding 1 - 2 new site templates each month.

 = Will this slow down my website? =